ealain/articles/blog-posts/guardian-bundle-size/guardian-bundle-size.md

 ## 1. A light deployment package reduces the cold start of your Lambda function

-The Serverless Framework automatically bundles your code and uploads it to AWS.
-The underlying tools are [serverless-webpack][serverless-webpack] or [serverless-esbuild][serverless-esbuild], which should be preferred for its shorter configuration and better performance.

 Not only does the size impact the time it takes to upload the bundle, it also significantly impacts the cold start.

 ![Cold start durations](./assets/bundle-size-impact-on-cold-start.png 'Cold start durations per deployment size (https://mikhail.io/serverless/coldstarts/aws/#does-package-size-matter)')

+You should use appropriate tools to bundle your Lambda functions with a minimal size.
+For example, the Serverless Framework automatically bundles your code and uploads it to AWS.
+In Node.js functions, the underlying tools are [serverless-webpack][serverless-webpack] or [serverless-esbuild][serverless-esbuild], which should be preferred for its shorter configuration and better performance.

 ## 2. AWS enforces quotas on deployment resources